redgeneLauren/HTMLcourse-sample/Content/Using Tables/UsingTables.facts.md

 ### Facts for Using HTML Tables

-`HTML table` is used to manage layouts of an HTML document.
+`HTML table` is used to manage layout of an HTML document.
 An `HTML table` represents information in a grid format and each block of the grid is referred to as a `cell`.

 An `HTML table` is defined by the `<table>` element.
 The `<table>` element creates the `table`.
 The `table` contents are written in a tabluar form where it is written out row by row.